impostorsguides/impostorsguides.github.io/rbenv/1-z-content.md

 }
 ```

-First, this test performs a sanity check to ensure that RBENV’s global “version” file does not exist.
-It then runs the `version-origin` command and asserts that this non-existent global “version” file’s path is returned anyway.
+First, this test performs a sanity check to ensure that RBENV's global “version” file does not exist.
+It then runs the `version-origin` command and asserts that this non-existent global “version” file's path is returned anyway.

-Note- I’m not sure why we’d want a non-existent filepath to be returned by the `version-origin` command.
-To me this is a bit misleading, as a novice user of this command could spend time banging their head against the wall trying to find a file that doesn’t exist on their machine.
-It’s good that this test documents this behavior, but it’s unexpected (to me, at least) that the behavior was implemented in this way.
+Note- I'm not sure why we'd want a non-existent filepath to be returned by the `version-origin` command.
+To me this is a bit misleading, as a novice user of this command could spend time banging their head against the wall trying to find a file that doesn't exist on their machine.
+It's good that this test documents this behavior, but it's unexpected (to me, at least) that the behavior was implemented in this way.
 I checked [the commit](https://github.com/rbenv/rbenv/commit/ab197ef51e5d99110015907c4346fde7c5a61de4) which introduced this test, but no answer to this question was provided in the description.
-When it comes time to read through the command file itself, I’ll check the `git blame` for this logic to see if that PR has a relevant description.
+When it comes time to read through the command file itself, I'll check the `git blame` for this logic to see if that PR has a relevant description.

 Next test: